 Avoiding the urban sprawl of other southern California cities, Goleta is a less expensive alternative to its easterly neighbor Santa Barbara.
 And while there are many things to do in Goleta, the main draw for visitors is the area’s beaches.

-Getting to Goleta is easy, and is just a 104-mile drive north from Los Angeles on Highway 101.
-And because Goleta’s climate is always moderate, visitors can enjoy it’s features year-round.
+Getting to Goleta is easy, and is over a 100-mile drive north from Los Angeles on Highway 101.
+And because Goleta’s climate is always moderate, visitors can enjoy this charming seaside town year-round.